steph72/dragonrock-mega65/doc/jitsa.md

 2. Requirement changes late in development are a sure sign of business people being involved in our shit.
 We don't want business people involved in our shit (see: 4)

-3. Delivering working shit when it's fucking ready.
+3. We deliver working shit when it's fucking ready.

 4. Absolutely no effing cooperation between business people and developers, because nobody needs business people.